prachetas/shopnx/README.md

 1. Node http://nodejs.org/ (Server)
 2. MongoDB https://www.mongodb.org/ (Database)
+3. Start mongo db by using this command :  mongod --dbpath path_of_database

 # Install
 Run the following commands and the application will start automatically